 1. Hamburg Central Station

-The stationâs cast-iron-and-glass architecture evokes the grandiose self-confidence of imperial Germany.
-The station is northern Germanyâs most important railway hub and serves around 500,000 passengers and visitors station daily, making it one of the busiest stations in Germany.
-There are plenty of cafes, specialty stores and a wide range of food choices inside.
+As northern Germany’s most important railway hub, Hamburg Central Station serves around 500,000 passengers and visitors daily, making it one of the busiest stations in Germany.

 Directions

-Your next stop is the Kunsthalle Hamburg (2) which can be easily reached by heading north on GlockengieĂerwall.
-Youâll be walking a distance of 350 m.
+Your next stop is the Kunsthalle Hamburg (2).
+Head north-west on Glockengießerwall.
+You’ll be walking a distance of 350 m.

 2. Kunsthalle Hamburg